omerbsezer/Fast-Kubernetes/README.md

       port: 80
       targetPort: 9376
 ```
-For more information, please go to the Service Scenraio: Application scenario for Services
+For more information, please go to the Service Scenario: Application scenario for Services

 ### Liveness and Readiness Probe <a name="liveness-readiness"></a>